wyhitomi/my-scripts/README.md

-# Fast and Simples Scripts
+# Fast and Simple Scripts